Troubleshooting and Repairing Problems with the Microsoft .NET Framework

 The Microsoft .NET Framework helps software developers create applications quickly, efficiently, and with less "code clutter".
 More info

-Because TurboTax for Windows relies heavily on the .NET Framework, it's crucial that the .NET Framework files on your computer are up-to-date and functional.
+Because TurboTax for Windows relies heavily on the .NET Framework, it's crucial that your .NET system files are up-to-date and functional.

-- Windows 7 and Vista already have .NET 4.0 installed, with automatic updates.
+- Windows 8 comes with .NET 4.5, with automatic updates.

-- Windows 8 has .NET 4.5 installed, with automatic updates.
+- Windows 7 and Vista come with .NET 4.0, with automatic updates.

-- Windows XP may have .NET Framework 4.0 installed; you can find out by opening Control Panel and double-clicking Add or Remove Programs.
-If you don't have it, TurboTax will attempt to install it along with the program.
+- Windows XP (supported in 2014 version) may have .NET Framework 4.0 installed; you can find out by opening Control Panel and double-clicking Add or Remove Programs.
+If you don't have it, we'll attempt to install it when you install the 2014 program.